DNPA/Idefix-III/README.md

 Idefix-III allows the establishment of a secure channel between a sending party and a receiving web browser without reliance on end-to-end encryption or administrative overhead of an account based server setup.

 Idefix-III is distributed as a customized Linux server install CD ISO image.
-Once installed, Idefix-III is a ihighly hardened server that should require only a minimum amount of maintenance.
+Once installed, Idefix-III is a highly hardened server that should require only a minimum amount of maintenance.

 The system was designed especially for use by law-enforcement, and the software itself is distributed only